 McKenzie’s Farm is located in Milton, one of the best pumpkin patches in New Hampshire.
 This is a u pick farm, meaning that you can go directly to the farm and pick your own fruits and vegetables, including pumpkins!
 It’s basically the same as a pick-your-own-farm if you have heard of those.

 Pumpkins are available for picking starting in early August, so you’ll want to race to the farm!
 They only have a certain amount available each year before they’re fully out.
-This is a great place to go with families, as they often hold other events throughout the fall as well.
+This is a great place to go New Hampshire pumpkin picking with kids, as they often hold other events throughout the fall as well.

 Next is a Londonderry, New Hampshire farm called Sunnycrest Farm.
 This farm runs a similar scheme to the public as McKenzie’s farm, as it’s a pick-your-own farm that offers everything from apples and strawberries to, of course, pumpkins!